quorten/quorten-blog1/_posts/2019-12-20-sys-3lin-integers.md

     P = plane location vector

 comm_dir_len = dot_product(D, A);
+A_along_D = comm_dir_len / magnitude(A);
-D_sub_A = D - A * comm_dir_len / magnitude(A);
+D_sub_A = D - A * A_along_D;

+// Fixed-point intermediate, can be substituted directly to avoid
-D_along_A = dist_point_to_plane(L, P, A) * D_sub_A / magnitude(D);
+// fixed-point.
+Multiplier of distance to plane in units of A_along_D. direct_dist_scalar = dist_point_to_plane(L, P, A) / A_along_D

+result = direct_dist_scalar * d_sub_a;
 ```

 Now, how does this compare overall to Gaussian elimination?
 With
 Gaussian elimination, you can do it with 11 divisions, by skipping
 over the entries known to be zero.
-This method requires 18 divisions.
+Without fixed-point arithmetic,
+this method requires 8 divisions (since we run the subroutine twice to
+solve the whole system), better than Gaussian elimination.
+Alternatively, if fixed-point is used for the `direct_dist_scalar`
+intermediate, this method only requires 4 divisions and a few bit
+shifting operations.
+That is much better than Gaussian elimination.

-So, yes, it does require more divisions, but it has a semblance of
+So, yes, it does require one more division operation, but it has a
-staying close to the source data, and therefore is more numerically
+semblance of staying close to the source data, and therefore is more
-stable in that sense.
-Also, since every single time we do a divide it
+numerically stable in that sense.
+Also, since every single time we do
-is matched by a corresponding multiply, we have a computational form
+a divide it is matched by a corresponding multiply, we have a
-that is similar to the benefits of rational arithmetic, but using only
+computational form that is similar to the benefits of rational
-integers, provided that we allocate enough integer range to square
+arithmetic, but using only integers, provided that we allocate enough
-numbers.
+integer range to square numbers.

-But, there is still room for simplifications.
-If you normalize A in
-advance, you can reduce those divisions since you only need to divide
-by `magnitude(A)` once.
-This brings you to 12 divisions, competitive
-with Gaussian elimination.
-However... this is only under the
-assumption that you represent the normalized vector using the
-fixed-point format.
-In this case, you simply need to do some final
-bit-shifting operations in place of a divide.

 Also, another note when computing the cross product.
 The cross
 product, like the dot product, contains factors of the magnitude of